fischermoseley/manta/doc/logic_analyzer_core.md

 - _Input Verification._ Designs will often work in simulation, but fail in hardware.
 In the absence of any build errors, this usually means that the inputs being applied to the logic in simulation don't accurately represent those being applied to the logic in the real world.
 Playing signals back in simulation allows for easy comparison between simulated and measured input, and provides a nice way to check that the logic downstream is behaves properly.

-- _Sparse Sampling_ Sometimes designs will have a small number of inputs, but a huge amount of internal state.
+- _Sparse Sampling._ Sometimes designs will have a small number of inputs, but a huge amount of internal state.
 In situations like these, it may be more efficient to sample the inputs and simulate the logic, instead of directly sampling the state.
 For instance, debugging a misbehaving branch predictor in a CPU can be done by recording activity on the address and data busses and playing them back in simulation - which would use less FPGA resources than sampling the entire pattern history table.

 ## Python API
 The Logic Analyzer core functionality is stored in the `Manta.LogicAnalyzerCore` class in [src/manta/logic_analyzer/\_\_init\_\_.py](https://github.com/fischermoseley/manta/blob/main/src/manta/logic_analyzer/__init__.py).
 This class contains methods for capturing data, exporting it as `.vcd`, `.v` or `.csv` files, or as a Python list.